 - The fund invests in educators and activists in 5 countries

-- Apple announced a collaboration in 2018 so the fund can reach its goal of extending secondary education opportunities to more than 100,000 girls.
+- Apple announced a collaboration so the fund can reach its goal of extending secondary education opportunities to more than 100,000 girls.

 From its humble beginnings in 2014, when 8 high school girls participated in the organization’s programs, to now, with 200+ girls calling themselves members, Girls in STEM has substantially grown its reach and influence in only a few years.
 Through their work, numerous girls have attained the confidence and knowledge to see themselves in STEM roles in the future.

 - 3500 hours of volunteering completed in 2016-2017